Do Cyber Torts Include Online Defamation? Answered

 - Negligence is necessary.
 This means that the statement was made recklessly, without a concern for the truth or any investigation into the facts.

-Can You Get Sued For Reposting a Defamatory Statement Without Knowing it Was False?
+Can You Get Sued for Reposting a Defamatory Statement?

 - A cease and desist letter would be sent to the person who made the defamatory statement about you, outlining exactly the damages you have suffered